howsoai/howso-docs/source/user_guide/concepts/global_vs_local.rst

 Global metrics
 ^^^^^^^^^^^^^^
+Global metrics in Howso refers to calculations done using all of the cases available.
+Sometimes they are sampled for efficiency, however they are still representative of the overall Trainee.

 Global metrics in Howso are calculated internally using a leave one out approach to the datapoints trained into the trainee that is called by the :meth:`~Trainee.react_in_trainee` method.